yuenherny/kl-house-price-forecasting/adr/0002-SCRAPING BRICKZ.md

 ### Python `selenium` library
 The `selenium` library managed to bypass the anti-bot measures by accessing the website through a browser.

 This approach is effective to scrape data which otherwise not available via dedicated API, via CSS selectors and clicking action.
-See `scraper/Scraping Brickz.ipynb` for more information.
+See the [notebook](/scraper/Scraping%20Brickz.ipynb) for more information.

 However, this process is time exhausting.
 For example:
 - List of projects/townships for KL region: 72m55.4s or 1h12m55.4s